Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 where $\E^{\Z^2}$ denotes expectation in the unique \cite{bricmont1977uniqueness} translation-invariant infinite-volume Gibbs measure of the two-dimensional XY model at inverse temperature $\beta$.

-A rigorous proof of the bound \eqref{eq:polynomial_decay_lower_bound} is beyond the scope of these notes.
+A rigorous proof of the bound \eqref{eq:polynomial_decay_lower_bound} is beyond the scope of these notes (see~\cite{kharash2017fr} for a recent presentation of the proof).
 In Section~\ref{sec:Berezinskii-Kosterlitz-Thouless} we present a heuristic discussion of the transition highlighting the role of \emph{vortices} - cycles of length $4$ in $\T_L^2$ on which the configuration completes a full rotation.
-We then proceed to present a beautiful result of Aizenman \cite{Aiz94}, following Patrascioiu and Seiler \cite{PatSei92}, who showed that correlations decay at most polynomially fast in the spin $O(2)$ model with potential $U$, for certain potentials $U$ for which vortices are deterministically excluded.
+We then proceed to present a beautiful result of Aizenman \cite{Aiz94}, following Patrascioiu and Seiler \cite{PatSei92}, who showed that correlations decay at most as fast as a power-law in the spin $O(2)$ model with potential $U$, for certain potentials $U$ for which vortices are deterministically excluded.

 \medbreak {\bf Polyakov's conjecture for the $2d$ Heisenberg model.} Polyakov \cite{polyakov1975interaction} predicted in 1975 that the spin $O(n)$ model with $n\ge 3$ should exhibit \emph{exponential} decay of correlations in two dimensions at \emph{any} positive temperature.
-That is, that there is no phase transition of the Berezinskii-Kosterlitz-Thouless type in the Heisenberg model and in the spin $O(n)$ models with larger $n$.
+That is, that there is no phase transition of the Berezinskii--Kosterlitz--Thouless type in the Heisenberg model and in the spin $O(n)$ models with larger $n$.
 On the torus, this prediction may be stated precisely as

 Giving a mathematical proof of this statement (or its analog in infinite volume) remains one of the major challenges of the subject.
 The best known results in this direction are by Kupiainen~\cite{Kup80} who performed a $1/n$-expansion as $n$ tends to infinity.